A Note on Counting Lattice Points in Bounded Domains: Counting prime powers

 \section{Counting prime powers}

 Start with the well-known explicit formula for counting weighted prime powers;

-with the principle value prescription for the exponential integral.
-Our goal is to sum over prime powers without the $1/k$ weight.
+with $x\in\R_+$ and the principle value prescription for the exponential integral.(see e.g. \cite{MO}) Our goal is to sum over prime powers without the $1/k$ weight.
 To that end, consider the cousin of the Riemann zeta function

 where the convergence for $\Re(s)>1$ follows by comparison with $\zeta(s)$.
 Clearly the right-hand side is just the prime zeta function $P(s)$ (up to a minus sign).
 Consequently, since $P(s)=\sum_{m=1}^\infty\tfrac{\mu(m)}{m}\log(\zeta(m s))$, equation (\ref{num of weighted prime powers}) yields an explicit formula for primes;\footnote{This is obviously equivalent to the standard Moebius inversion of $J(x)$.}